 Pawns on other Ranks

 Pawns located on the second, third or fourth rank have more or less the same Key Squares, as we will see.
-As in the previous example, the topic here is what the Key Squares are, and not why the win is forced.
+As in the previous example, the topic here is where those squares are located, and not why the win is forced.

 Now let’s test your memory with a few questions.

 Now, I am going to ask you to evaluate more complex positions.
-The key to answer correctly is to think about the Key Squares.
+The trick to answer correctly is to think about the Key Squares.